icerpc/icerpc-docs/pages/slice/language-reference/lexical-rules.md

 ## Case sensitivity

 Slice keywords and identifiers are case-sensitive.
-For example, `TimeOfDay` and `TIMEOFDAY` are considered different identifiers within a naming scope.
+For example, `TimeOfDay` and `TIMEOFDAY` are considered different identifiers.

 ## Identifiers that are programming language keywords

 You can define Slice identifiers that are keywords in C#.
-For example, `switch` is a perfectly good Slice identifier but is a C# keyword.
+For example, `switch` is a perfectly good Slice identifier but is also a C# keyword.
 The `slicec-cs` compiler performs keyword escaping by prefixing the keyword with an `@` character.
 Thus `switch` is mapped to `@switch` in C#.

 The rules for dealing with keywords can result in hard-to-read source code.
 To make life easier for yourself and others,